-21 people die, 30 sick in India from drinking spiked liquor
+28 people dead, 60 sick in India from drinking spiked liquor

 Senior government official Mukesh Parmar said the deaths occurred in Ahmedabad and Botad districts of Gujarat state, where manufacturing, sale and consumption of liquor are prohibited.
 It was not immediately known what chemical was used to alter the liquor.

-News agency Press Trust of India said police have detained several suspected bootleggers who were involved in selling the spiked alcohol.
+Ashish Gupta, Gujarat state’s police chief, said several suspected bootleggers who were involved in selling the spiked alcohol have been detained.

 Deaths from illegally brewed alcohol are common in India, where illicit liquor is cheap and often spiked with chemicals such as pesticides to increase potency.